 Wire Fraud is Becoming Common.
 Buyers and Sellers need to exercise extreme caution when wiring funds in real estate transactions.

 How it works: Hackers target email accounts of real estate brokers as well as other parties involved in real estate transactions, including mortgage brokers, closing attorneys, and title agents.
 In many cases, they have been able to intercept emailed wire transfer instructions, obtain account information and, by altering some of the data or use emails to redirect the funds to a different account.
 These emails are convincing and sophisticated and may look like legitimate emails from parties in the transaction.

 What to do:

 If you're on island, the surest way is to avoid wiring altogether.
 You can provide and/or receive funds in person at escrow.

-Never wire funds without personally speaking with the intended recipient of the wire to confirm the routing number and account number.
+Never wire funds without personally speaking with the intended recipient of the wire to confirm the routing number and account number--and most importantly, do not use phone numbers or weblinks from an email you received, as it could be a phishing email.

 Verify that the contact information for the wire transfer recipient is legitimate.
 Buyer and Seller should each call using a phone number that has been independently obtained, not the phone number contained in the email containing the wiring instructions.